begab/begab.github.io/_posts/2017-01-06-analyzing-tacl-publications.markdown

 title: "Analyzing TACL publication patterns"
 date: 2017-01-06 00:10:30 +0100
 permalink: :slug
+google_analytics: UA-89903221-1
 comments: true
 ---
 This writeup is intended as an add-on for Marek Rei's post on [NLP publication patterns](http://www.marekrei.com/blog/analysing-nlp-publication-patterns/).
 I think -- also confirmed by the comments of that blog post -- that a similar analysis focusing this time on [TACL](https://transacl.org/ojs/index.php/tacl) publications could be of public interest.
 Hence, I decided to do some work in that respect.
 Hopefully, some members of the community would find the followings useful.

 From a personal side, this project was also a great excuse to keep my python scripting skills alive and also to test the indulgence of Google Scholar against automatic queries.
-In order to save others from the excitement of being temporarily banned from Google Scholar I made the datasets I collected (reflecting the state as of 30.12.2016) available as a pandas dataframe [in json format](/assets/data/posts/tacl_data.json).
+In order to save others from the excitement of being temporarily banned from Google Scholar I made the datasets I collected (reflecting the state as of 30.12.2016) available as a pandas dataframe [in json format](/assets/posts/tacl_data.json).

 First thing first, the following figure contains institutions with highest presence in TACL.
 Affiliations assigned to a paper were treated as a set (so if more author of a publication shared an institution that institution got counted once) and no partial assignment of institutions were employed (meaning that a paper assigned to multiple institutions counted as one presence for all the institutions being involved in a paper).
 After creating a normalization dictionary for institution names 113 distinct institutions were identified among the authors' affiliations.
 The below figure depicts those 30 institutions that were aligned to at least 3 TACL papers in the analysis.